Cocoa Falls in Rangebound Trading

 Continue Reading Below

-Cocoa for December delivery was down 0.7% to $2,070 a ton on the ICE Futures U.S. exchange.
-The contract has declined 3.3% over the past four trading sessions.
+Cocoa for December delivery was down 0.2% to settle at $2,079 a ton on the ICE Futures U.S. exchange.
+The contract has declined 3% over the past four trading sessions.

 Prices of cocoa have been moving in a range for the past few months.
 While signs of improving demand had nudged up prices from time to time, many money managers were betting on a record output and looking to short the market whenever prices hit $2,100 a ton, analysts said.